 For example, if you are running 32-bit Windows, you will need to modify the path to “Program Files” instead.

-Important note #2: You should change the number “4” in the script (on lines 2 and 13) to your number of CPU cores.
+Important note #2: You should change the number “4” in the script (on line 1) to your number of CPU cores.
 If you don’t know how many cores your CPU has just Google your CPU and you should be able to find the specs somewhere, or 4 should be fine anyway.

-Important note #3: If you have a video card, you can increase the speed and quality of the script by adding “GPU=true” to the script.
+Important note #3: If you have a video card, you can improve quality by adding “GPU=true” to the script.
+However, it may make encoding time slower, so take that into account.

 Important note #4: This script always outputs either 50FPS or 59.94FPS (60FPS) for compatibility reasons.
 If you want to always double the framerate instead, so that for example 23.976FPS turns into 47.952FPS (48FPS), you can use the “FrameDouble” parameter.